tanyaweaver/python-dev-accelerator/_sources/schedule/week01/mon.txt

 ==========

 * Have working installs of Python 2.7 and 3.5
-* Install and understand virtualenv
+* Understand how to work with Python virtual environments
-* Ensure a basic common understanding of Python Syntax
+* Ensure a common understanding of basic Python syntax
 * Establish a common editor setup with linting and syntax highlighting

 Readings